 Wondershare LiveBoot 2012 is a bootable repair and rescue disk that has over 40 tools included to fix computer boot problems, recover deleted data, clone hard drives, recover Windows and Office product keys and even reset Windows passwords.
 The downside is LiveBoot 2012 is shareware and costs $59.95.
 At that price most people would usually ignore it and go with one of the many free alternatives instead.

 LiveBoot has been offered as a giveaway a few times over the years but sadly not recently.
 There are however, a few interesting things to know about LiveBoot.
 Firstly, you do not need a license key at all to download the full version ISO which can be burned to CD or USB.
 And secondly, the setup installer version is what requires registration but all it does is offer tools for writing the ISO to media and some help guides, so that really isn’t essential either.
-Here we’ll show you how to legally and freely download and use Wondershare LiveBoot 2012, and also look at what the LiveBoot operating system includes.

 Download and Install the Wondershare LiveBoot 2012 Software